 We propose Batched Lipschitz Exploration (BLiE) algorithm to solve this pure exploration problem.
 BLiE adaptively learns the landscape of objective function, and automatically assign more budget to promising hyperparameters.
 To sum up, BLiE has three advantages:

 $\bullet$ BLiE is model-free and only has one continuity assumption.
 Thus, our theoretical guarantees work for a wide range of problems.
-As a comparison, \citet{parker2020provably} assume the objective function is almost surely continuously differentiable and its derivative satisfies Lipschitz assumptions for getting the regret bound.
+As a comparison, \cite{parker2020provably} assume the objective function is almost surely continuously differentiable and its derivative satisfies Lipschitz assumptions for getting the regret bound.
 However, these conditions are too complex to meet or verify.

-$\bullet$ BLiE takes advantage of the continuity of objective function to guide sampling, so it is more likely to find best hyperparameter configurations.
-Theoretically speaking, by simple-regret analysis, we show that performance of our algorithm is better than random-search-based methods \citep[e.g.,][]{bergstra2012random, jamieson2016non, li2017hyperband} when the HPO task is hard.
+$\bullet$ BLiE takes advantage of the Lipschitz continuity of objective function to guide sampling, so it is more likely to find the best hpyerparameter.
+Theoretically speaking, by simple-regret analysis, we show that performance of BLiE is better than random-search-based methods \citep[e.g.,][]{bergstra2012random, jamieson2016non, li2017hyperband} when the HPO task is hard.

 $\bullet$ BLiE is suitable for batched feedback setting, and the decision-making process only needs very few data communications.
 Therefore, BLiE can naturally work in parallel.

 Experimental results from different machine learning tasks show the superior performance of BLiE.
 Furthermore, we apply BLiE to noise scheduling in diffusion models.
 The BLiE schedule has competitive sample quality by using very few diffusion steps, and thus significantly improves sampling speed without using additional speeding up techniques.